Not sure if Uptown Cheapskate is right for you?

 Potential Mitigations

-- A discussion with your business advisor about the franchisor's capacity to support this growth is recommended.
+- A conversation with your business advisor about the franchisor's support staff-to-franchisee ratio would be prudent.

 New/Unproven Franchise System